matusnovak/rpi-opengl-without-x/README.md

 **Can I use glBegin() and glEnd()?**

 You should not, but you can.
 However, it seems that OpenGL ES does not like that and nothing will be rendered.

+**failed to add service - already in use?**

+As mentioned in [this issue](https://github.com/matusnovak/rpi-opengl-without-x/issues/1), you have to remove both `vc4-kms-v3d` and `vc4-fkms-v3d` from [R-Pi config](https://elinux.org/R-Pi_configuration_file).
+Also relevant discussion here: <https://stackoverflow.com/questions/40490113/eglfs-on-raspberry2-failed-to-add-service-already-in-use>